Gellionnen Chapel

 Gellionnen Chapel is a Unitarian place of worship near Pontardawe, South Wales, United Kingdom.
 The chapel was first built in 1692 by Protestant dissenters, becoming Unitarian in the late 18th century.
 It is a member of the General Assembly of Unitarian and Free Christian Churches, the umbrella body for British Unitarians.
 Gellionnen Chapel is the oldest Dissenting chapel in the Swansea Valley, is one of the oldest surviving chapels in the region and is a Grade II* listed building.

 History

 Pre-1692

 Near to the location of the present-day chapel stood a Celtic Church, Llan Eithrim, close to an ancient well of religious significance, Fynnon Wen.
-Llan Eithrim was consecrated by the Saxon Bishop Herewald in 1060AD.
+Llan Eithrim was consecrated by the Saxon Bishop Herewald in 1060 AD.
 A Welsh priest named Gwidyr was in charge of the church.
 Llan Eithrim is believed to have been destroyed during the Reformation.